Quantum deformed phantom dynamics in light of the generalized uncertainty principle: Dynamical System Analysis

-With this, the ground has been prepared to construct the autonomous differential equation for EN variables.
-However, it should be noted that the EN variables alone fail to close the autonomous system for power law potential.
-For example, a new dynamic variable depending on $\phi$ appears in the form of $\lambda\equiv -\frac{V,_\phi}{V}$ with its independent equation of motion.

-The physical phase space for a power law system is always represented by a positive y half-cylinder stretching from $\lambda=0 $ to $+\infty$ due to symmetry\cite{gong2014general,b18,ng2001applications,r14}, which means that the phase space is not compact.
+It should be noted that the EN variables alone fail to close the autonomous system for the power law potential.
+For example, a new dynamic variable depending on $\phi$ appears in the form of $\lambda\equiv -\frac{V,_\phi}{V}$.
+The physical phase space for a power law system is always represented by a positive $y$ half-cylinder stretching from $\lambda=0 $ to $+\infty$ due to the symmetry \cite{gong2014general,b18,ng2001applications,r14}, which means that the phase space is not compact.
 To make phase space compact, we choose a new dynamic variable $u$, which is

-This transformation makes our phase space compact with the range $0\leq u\leq 1$. finally we can write our system of equations in terms of $u$. \begin{widetext} The autonomous set of dynamical equations for quadratic potential with GUP correction read as
+This transformation makes our phase space compact with the range $0\leq u\leq 1$. finally we can write our system of equations in terms of $u$.
+Then, the autonomous set of dynamical equations for quadratic potential with the GUP correction finally read \begin{widetext}